|Weight||109kg (17st 2lb)|

-He sustained an injury to his big left toe the following January that prevented him from adding to his Test appearances in the 2012 RBS 6 Nations Championship and the summer tour of South Africa.
-His first start in two months brought the man of the match award when Northampton beat the Scarlets 27-12 on March 11 to reach the LV= Cup final that the Saints lost 26-14 to Leicester Tigers at Worcester a week later.
+He sustained an injury to his left big toe the following January that prevented him from adding to his Test appearances in the 2012 RBS 6 Nations Championship and the summer tour of South Africa.
+His first start in two months brought the man of the match award when Northampton beat the Scarlets 27-12 on March 11 to reach the LV= Cup final, which Saints lost 26-14 to Leicester Tigers at Worcester a week later.

-Three bigger prizes followed when he not only helped England to beat the All Blacks by a record 38-21 at Twickenham last November but was the QBE Man of the Match for his all-action and inspiring performance and, in his first match as captain, led his country to a 32-3 win over Argentina in June last year.
+Three bigger prizes followed when he not only helped England to beat the All Blacks by a record 38-21 at Twickenham in December 2012 but he was also the QBE Man of the Match for his all-action and inspiring performance and, on his debut as captain, led his country to a 2-0 series win over Argentina in June last year.
 His 13 tackles in the France match at Stade de France in February this year were the most by an England player in the game.
 Tom’s other memorable matches include leading Northampton Saints to the club’s first Premiership title at Twickenham in May this year before he played in the final two Tests in New Zealand.

-Tom started all the 2013 RBS 6 Nations Championship games, the initial one against Scotland as a No.6 before switching to the middle of the back row.
-He was the leading ball winner in the line out from either side when England beat Italy 18-11 at Twickenham in March.
+Tom started all of the 2013 RBS 6 Nations Championship games, the initial one against Scotland as a No.6 before switching to the middle of the back row.
+He was the leading ball winner in the line out from either side when England beat Italy 18-11 at Twickenham that March.

-He had overcome surgery on his right shoulder at the end of 2008, when Mike Ruddock, then the Worcester director of rugby said: "Tom is an outstanding young forward and a fantastic product of our thriving Academy system.
+He had overcome surgery on his right shoulder at the end of 2008, when Mike Ruddock, then the Worcester director of rugby, said: "Tom is an outstanding young forward and a fantastic product of our thriving Academy system.
 He has a very bright future."
-It was illustrated when in late January 2010 he was enlisted for the England Elite Player Squad as an injury replacement for Tom Croft, of Leicester Tigers.
+This was illustrated when, in late January 2010, he was enlisted for the England Elite Player Squad as an injury replacement for Tom Croft, of Leicester Tigers.

-He was educated at Woodlands School, Coventry where his playing origins were at the Barkers' Butts club, once a school old boys' team, near Meriden, that has been renowned for an academy of its own.
-His father Andy played National League rugby as a back row forward for Barkers' and Birmingham & Solihull and Tom's younger brother Rob is in the current academy intake at Worcester.
+He was educated at Woodlands School, Coventry where his playing origins were at the Barkers' Butts club, once a school old boys' team, near Meriden, which has been renowned for an academy of its own.
+His father Andy played National League rugby as a back row forward for Barkers' and Birmingham & Solihull and Tom's younger brother Rob was a Worcester Academy member.

-Tom has joined some eminent graduates from Barkers' in multi-capped former England flanker Neil Back, Scotland lock Jim Hamilton, and ex-England players Leon Lloyd, Danny Grewcock and Rob Hardwick.
+Tom joins some eminent graduates from Barkers' in multi-capped former England flanker Neil Back, Scotland lock Jim Hamilton, and ex-England players Leon Lloyd, Danny Grewcock and Rob Hardwick.
 They are an inspiration in themselves.